The medical devices reforms aim to enhance the safety, performance and quality of medical devices in Australia and focus on patient safety.

 - Reclassification of certain medical devices

-- Reclassification of devices used in direct contact with the heart, central circulatory system (CCS), or central nervous system (CNS)
+- Reclassifying medical devices in direct contact with the heart, central circulatory and nervous systems

-- Reclassification of medical devices that are substances introduced into the body via body orifice or applied to the skin
+- Reclassifying medical devices that are substances introduced into the body or applied on the skin

-- Reclassification of medical devices that administer medicines or biologicals by inhalation
+- Reclassifying medical devices that administer medicines or biologicals by inhalation

-- Reclassification of active medical devices for therapy with a diagnostic function
+- Reclassifying active medical devices for therapy with diagnostic functions

 - Outcomes of reclassification of a number of medical devices following consultations in 2019

-- Frequently asked questions (FAQs) on reclassification of medical devices
+- Frequently asked questions on reclassification of medical devices

 - Benchmarking against international assessment timeframes